RealityBending/Onboarding/README.md

 ## Our vision

-Our team in centered around core values such as close **teamwork**, continuous **learning**, **friendly** environment and **aiming for new heights**.
+Our team's ethos is centred around core values such as close **teamwork**, continuous **learning**, **friendly** environment and **aiming for new heights**.

 We rely on a lot of internal **communication** (about stuff more - or less - related to work :grin:), our ability to keep on learning and improving, a cool working environment (forget the formalities, ain't nobody got time for that!) and striving for the highest standards in terms of sciencific quality and honesty.
-We're strongly committed to **open-science**, i.e., working open by sharing our code, documentation, data and expertise.
+We're strongly committed to **open science**, i.e., working open by sharing our code, documentation, data and expertise.

 On a more abstract level, I believe in what I call the **three-fold neuropsychology skill set**.
 In short, I think that a neuropsychologist (and, by extension, people working on-related topics - which is sort of all that we do) should aim (when applicable) at developping 3 types of expertise: **clinical abilities** (neuro/psychopathology, assessment, therapy & rehabilitation, ...), **technical skills**  (statistics, programming, neuroimaging, signal processsing, ...) and **theoretical knowledge** (a diversified knowledge and understanding of the psychological and neuroscientific theories, frameworks and their history).
 This means I expect you to become familiar.
 Of course, some of it (typically, clinical skills) might not be feasible given the project / grade you're in.
 That's okay, we will help you to make a plan for your future to get as close as you can to your objectives.